Mental health conditions

 In its most severe forms, people with ADHD experience symptoms that can hugely impair their ability to take part in everyday life.
 This includes restlessness, mind-wandering, an inability to relax or concentrate, as well as emotional instability.
 Asherson’s experience is that, before diagnosis, many will have already turned to street drugs in search of relief.

-“A lot of people are using cannabis to particularly help the hyperactivity, the physical restlessness.
-People feel more patient and some of them said that they’re a lot calmer,” says Asherson.
+“A lot of people are using cannabis to particularly help the hyperactivity, the physical restlessness,” says Asherson.

 Asherson says that while there is some excitement around the use of cannabis and cannabinoids in ADHD, it is still very early days and more research is vital to draw any concrete conclusions.
 Its use is perhaps more contentious than a condition such as childhood epilepsy, he concedes, because there are already effective treatments available.
 However, he says it could provide an option in future for patients who do not respond or experience intolerable side effects with these treatments.